Drops prevention best practice in Malaysia and beyond: A Q&A with Jonathan Chia, Business Development Manager, Daya Singa

 As momentum in Drops prevention in South East Asia continues to build, the O&G industry is continuing to operate at the forefront of safety best practice.
 We sat down with Jonathan from Daya Singa, our Malaysia distributor, to discuss the latest trends in Drops prevention in the region and why it’s critical to effectively prioritise health and safety initiatives.

 Jonathan, could you start by telling us a bit about yourself and your career?

 I’m Business Development Director for Daya Singa, a company that has been in the safety industry since 1986.
 I joined Daya Singa in 2007, focusing on sales and marketing.
 I now take care of daily business operations and handle some new contracts as well.
 At Daya Singa our main market is Malaysia, but also Brunei and the Philippines – so my career’s been an interesting journey through O&G!

 Is there a strong awareness of Drops in the SE Asian region?

 Quite strong, yes – especially on the exploration side.
 Drilling rigs have long led the adoption of Drops prevention solutions because the work is naturally hazardous, involving working at height, impacts, and other threats to asset integrity.
 More incidents in the past have led to more lessons learned.

-We’ve also seen strong interest in Drops prevention systems from the production side, as offshore platforms look to maintain the highest safety standards.
+We’ve also seen strong interest in Falling Object safety from the production side, as offshore platforms look to maintain the highest safety standards.

 How has Drops prevention changed in the last decade in SE Asia?